Introduction to Regression in Machine Learning

 There are different types of regression:

-- Simple Linear Regression: Simple linear regression a target variable based on the independent variables.
+- Simple Linear Regression: Simple linear regression is a target variable based on the independent variables.
 Linear regression is a machine learning algorithm based on supervised learning which performs the regression task.

 - Support Vector Regression: Support vector regression identifies a hyperplane with the maximum margin such that the maximum number of data points is within the margin.